 The configuration database is locked during backup.
 You cannot make configuration changes during a backup, although you can view policies, dashboards, and so forth.
 During a restore, the system is completely unavailable.

+To make backup schedules across your devices consistent, you can configure your own default backup schedule.
+When you schedule a backup for a particular device, you can use your own default settings or change them.
 You can schedule recurring backups with cadences from daily to once a month and you can perform an on-demand backup.
 You can also download backups and then use Firepower Device Manager (FDM) to restore them.

 Requirements and best practice for backing up and restoring an FTD device using CDO